Syria Map

 Syrian Pound is the currency of Syria.

-Syria mostly has a Mediterranean climate.
-Summers are typically very dry and have high rates of evaporation.
-The majority of the nation's summertime highs typically exceed 30°C.
+Syria has a Mediterranean climate.
+Summers are dry and the majority of the nation's summertime highs typically exceed 30°C.